qctrl/front-end-challenge/README.md

 The first feature in the sprint is to create a page where a customer can view all the controls they have created.

 ### Requirements

+Create a web application using [React](https://reactjs.org/) that satisfies the following acceptance criteria scenarios:

 ```
 Scenario 1: Controls loading